 Joel has completed some of the toughest races in the world, as well as many closer to home, including: Ultra-Trail du Mont Blanc (2013, 2014), Tors des Geants (2015), Diagonale des Fous (2016), Lavaredo Ultra Trail (2013), San Diego 100 (2016 1st place self-supported Masters), Zion 100 (2015 14th overall), Bryce Canyon 100 (2015 8th overall), Chimera 100 (2015 7th overall), Atacama Crossing 250km (2012), Sahara Race 250km (2012 6th overall), Gobi March 250km (2013 5th overall).

 Wendi is a member of Rock Creek Race Team (trail running) & Team Belladium (women’s biking & multisport).
-Here is what Wendi has to say about her as an athlete:
+Here is what Wendi has to say about herself as an athlete:

 Favorite trails to train on:

 I can’t say that I have one trail that I necessarily love more than another.
 Honestly, I love any trails that pull you beyond the treeline where it is simply you and the trail at that moment.

 I have a number of athletic and life goals & both continue to evolve as I “grow up” , but the current goals I have in sight are to keep running, keep strong, keep my 2 children happy & healthy & keep striving for personal growth.

 2015 Chattanooga Ironman – 3rd Overall Age group – Kona Qualifier;

 - 2nd Female (10th overall) – 2015 25k Bell Ringer Trail Run